kroitus/patronus/README.md

 patronus
 ========

 A simple project, where artists can find their patrons.
-Created with GAE, and webpy2 framework.
+Created with Google App Engine, and webpy2 framework.
+This should go into separate folder, inside GAE initialized code.